cdv0/End-to-End-IoT-Data-Processing-System/README.md

 # Build an End to End IoT System

-This project demonstrates a basic client-server communication using TCP protocol and interaction wiht a MongoDB database.
-The server listens for incoming connections from the client, processes queries, and communicates with the MongoDB database.
+This project demonstrates a basic client-server communication using TCP protocol and interaction with a MongoDB database.
+The server listens for incoming connections from the client, processes queries, and communicates with MongoDB.
 The client sends requests to the server and receives responses.

 ## Getting Started